American Song Contest

-The American Song Contest was a short-lived American music reality competition television series based on the Eurovision Song Contest.
-The sole season of the series was hosted by Snoop Dogg and Kelly Clarkson; it consisted of eight episodes airing between March 21 and May 9, 2022 on NBC.
-It saw acts representing all fifty U.S. states, five territories, as well as Washington, D.C. compete for the title of Best Original Song.
-Over the course of the season, 56 competing entries were divided into five qualifying rounds leading to two 11-participant semi-finals, and culminating with a 10-participant final round, which aired as the season finale.
-Participants advanced from a qualifying round to a semifinal, and then to a final based on votes received by public voting or jury voting, or a combination thereof.
-The contest was won by the state of Oklahoma, which was represented by the song "Wonderland", performed by AleXa.
-Oklahoma was chosen to host the season finale the following year, but didn't get the chance due to the show's sudden cancellation.
+The American Song Contest is a one-off American music reality competition television series based on the Eurovision Song Contest.
+Hosted by Snoop Dogg and Kelly Clarkson, it consists of eight episodes airing between March 21 and May 9, 2022 on NBC.
+The series sees acts representing all fifty U.S. states, five territories, as well as Washington, D.C. compete for the title of Best Original Song.
+56 competing entries were divided into five qualifying rounds leading to two 11-participant semi-finals, and culminating with a 10-participant final round.
+Participants advanced from a qualifying round to a semi-final, and then to a final based on votes received by public voting or jury voting, or a combination thereof.

 NBC acquired the rights to broadcast the Eurovision Song Contest in the United States starting in and shortly after announced the American Song Contest with a 2022 premiere date.
 Promotion for the series was organized by NBC and included a commercial during the 2022 Super Bowl and a sweepstakes for listeners on iHeartRadio stations.
+The winner was the state of Oklahoma, represented by AleXa with the song "Wonderland".
 Reception for the series was largely mixed, with many critics noting that it did not live up to its Eurovision inspiration; it was ultimately not renewed for a 2023 season.